cjpjwa/simple-web-template/README.md

-# simple-web-shell
+# simple-web-template
-Simple Web Shell provides a basic HTML and CSS template for responsive web sites
+Simple Web Templae provides a basic HTML and CSS template for responsive web sites